Maisy battery

-The Maisy Battery is a group of World War II artillery batteries constructed in secret by the German Wehrmacht near the French village of Grandcamp-Maisy in Normandy.
+The Maisy Battery is a group of World War II artillery batteries that was constructed in secret by the German Wehrmacht near the French village of Grandcamp-Maisy in Normandy.

-It formed a part of Germany's Atlantic Wall coastal fortifications and was the principal position of defence for that area.
-It was responsible for the defence of the sector between the Longues-sur-Mer and the St Marcouf (Crisbecq) batteries.
-It could target the sectors around both Omaha Beach and Utah Beach, two of the five landing sites for the Allied invasion of Normandy in June 1944.
+It formed a part of Germany's Atlantic Wall coastal fortifications and was sited to defend the Vire estuary.
+It is located between Omaha Beach and Utah Beach, which were two of the five landing sites for the Allied invasion of Normandy in June 1944.

 Pre-invasion planning

 Anticipating an Allied invasion of Nazi-occupied Europe from the United Kingdom during World War II, the Germans built an extensive system of defenses.
 The Maisy Battery was built in particular secrecy, under strict security, using forced labour brought in from the Soviet Union, Czechoslovakia and Poland.
 This avoided any local involvement that might reveal the existence of the site to the French Resistance and, through them, to the Allies.

-By the time of preparations for D-Day, the Wehrmacht-run battery was marked on the Allied D-Day maps as a Rangers D-Day target - confirmed in records found in the early 21st century.
-Prior to D-Day, the Nazis had drawn significant attention to the gun battery at nearby Pointe du Hoc, a cliff top site overlooking the beaches, as compared to the slightly inland site of the Maisy battery.
-By the time of the invasion, Pointe du Hoc was manned by a token force of Wehrmacht troops, and the artillery pieces had been moved to other sites, replaced by dummy guns.
+By the time of preparations for D-Day of Operation Neptune, the Wehrmacht-run battery was marked on the Allied D-Day maps as a Rangers D-Day target - confirmed in records found in the early 21st century.
+Prior to D-Day, the Germans had drawn significant attention to the gun battery at nearby Pointe du Hoc, a clifftop site overlooking the English Channel, as compared to the slightly inland site of the Maisy battery.
+By the time of the invasion, Pointe du Hoc was manned by a token force of troops, and the artillery pieces had been moved to other sites, replaced by dummy guns.

 The Maisy site actually consisted of three batteries, Les Perruques, La Martiniere and Foucher Farm, labeled as Allied targets 5, 16 and 16A respectively.
-The battery at Les Perrugues, which was designated by the Germans as WN83, Widerstandsnest 83 (Resistance Nest 83), included six 155 mm First World War French field howitzers.
+The battery at Les Perruques, which was designated by the Germans as WN83, Widerstandsnest 83 (Resistance Nest 83), included six 155 mm First World War French field howitzers.
 The battery at La Martiniere, designated WN84, included four 105 mm pieces.
 Four 150 mm pieces were located at Foucher Farm.

 Normandy landings

-The battery is located 3.58 miles from Pointe du Hoc, a key objective for the US Rangers during D-Day.
+The battery is located 3.58 miles from Pointe du Hoc, a key objective for the US Rangers during D-Day, and approximately 7 miles from the western-most boundary of Omaha Beach proper.
 The battery was garrisoned by elements of the 352nd and 716th Infantry and Artillery Divisions, plus Flak Regiment No. 1 consisting of twelve 88-mm anti-aircraft artillery pieces sent to protect the battery shortly before D-Day on 5 June 1944.

 Fouchers' Farm was destroyed by naval shelling from the USS Shubrick (DD-639) on 7 June 1944.
 The other two sites remained operational until they were assaulted by the US 2nd Rangers and the US 5th Rangers on 9 June.

+Whilst the Rangers AARs make no mention of other units involvement, the 1 Bn 116th Inf Regt 29th Inf Division were also involved in the assault, coming in from the south east.